DylanT80/GG-Quotes/README.md

 # API Docs #
 ## Pagination _(Group)_ ##
-Calling any Group API without its following singular noun form endpoint will return a paginated list of available resources for that API Group.
+Calling any Group resource endpoint without its following singular noun form endpoint will return a paginated list of available resources for that Group resource.
 By default, a list "page" will contain up to 10 resources.
 If you would like to change this just add a 'limit' query parameter to the GET request, e.g. ?limit=20.
 You can use 'page' to move to the next page, e.g. ?limit=20&page=3.
 ### Named (endpoint) ###
 ```GET http://<future-host-name>/api/{group}```